Blog

 Ten Facts You Need To Know About The Palestinian Nakba

 Apartheid Israel’s colonial violence and naked aggression have never stopped.
-But neither has Palestinian resilience and sumud (steadfastness).
-In Sheikh Jarrah, Silwan, Al-Naqab, Masafer Yatta, the Jordan Valley, and across historic Palestine, Palestinians stand united against ongoing ethnic cleansing.
+But neither has Palestinian resilience, popular resistance and sumud (steadfastness).
+In Gaza, Jenin, Beita, Masafer Yatta, the Jordan Valley, Sheikh Jarrah, Silwan, and Al-Naqab, across historic Palestine and in exile, Palestinians stand united against Israel’s regime of settler colonialism and apartheid.

 Here are 10 facts you need to know about the Palestinian Nakba: